awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: String
 Required: No
 `host`
-The contents of the `host` parameter determine whether your data volume persists on the host container instance and where it is stored\.
+The contents of the `host` parameter determine whether your data volume persists on the host container instance and where it's stored\.
 If the `host` parameter is empty, then the Docker daemon assigns a host path for your data volume\.
 However, the data isn't guaranteed to persist after the container associated with it stops running\.
-This parameter isn't applicable to jobs running on Fargate resources and shouldn't be provided\.
+This parameter isn't applicable to jobs that are running on Fargate resources and shouldn't be provided\.
 Type: Object
 Required: No
 `sourcePath`
 The path on the host container instance that's presented to the container\.
 If this parameter is empty, then the Docker daemon assigns a host path for you\.
 If the `host` parameter contains a `sourcePath` file location, then the data volume persists at the specified location on the host container instance until you delete it manually\.
 If the `sourcePath` value doesn't exist on the host container instance, the Docker daemon creates it\.
 If the location does exist, the contents of the source path folder are exported\.
 Type: String
 Required: No
+`efsVolumeConfiguration`
+This parameter is specified when you're using an Amazon Elastic File System file system for task storage\.
+For more information, see [Amazon EFS Volumes](https://docs.aws.amazon.com/batch/latest/ug/efs-volumes.html) in the *AWS Batch User Guide*\.
+Type: Object
+Required: No
+`authorizationConfig`
+The authorization configuration details for the Amazon EFS file system\.
+Type: String
+Required: No
+`accessPointId`
+The Amazon EFS access point ID to use\.
+If an access point is specified, the root directory value that's specified in the `EFSVolumeConfiguration` must either be omitted or set to `/`\.
+This enforces the path that's set on the EFS access point\.
+If an access point is used, transit encryption must be enabled in the `EFSVolumeConfiguration`\.
+For more information, see [Working with Amazon EFS Access Points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) in the *Amazon Elastic File System User Guide*\.
+Type: String
+Required: No
+`iam`
+Determines whether to use the AWS Batch job IAM role defined in a job definition when mounting the Amazon EFS file system\.
+If enabled, transit encryption must be enabled in the `EFSVolumeConfiguration`\.
+If this parameter is omitted, the default value of `DISABLED` is used\.
+For more information, see [Using Amazon EFS Access Points](https://docs.aws.amazon.com/batch/latest/ug/efs-volumes.html#efs-volume-accesspoints) in the *AWS Batch User Guide*\.
+Type: String
+Valid values: `ENABLED` \| `DISABLED`
+Required: No
+`fileSystemId`
+The Amazon EFS file system ID to use\.
+Type: String
+Required: No
+`rootDirectory`
+The directory within the Amazon EFS file system to mount as the root directory inside the host\.
+If this parameter is omitted, the root of the Amazon EFS volume is used\.
+If you specify `/`, it has the same effect as omitting this parameter\.
+The maximum length is 4,096 characters\.
+If an EFS access point is specified in the `authorizationConfig`, the root directory parameter must either be omitted or set to `/`\.
+This enforces the path that's set on the Amazon EFS access point\.
+Type: String
+Required: No
+`transitEncryption`
+Determines whether to enable encryption for Amazon EFS data in transit between the Amazon ECS host and the Amazon EFS server\.
+Transit encryption must be enabled if Amazon EFS IAM authorization is used\.
+If this parameter is omitted, the default value of `DISABLED` is used\.
+For more information, see [Encrypting data in transit](https://docs.aws.amazon.com/efs/latest/ug/encryption-in-transit.html) in the *Amazon Elastic File System User Guide*\.
+Type: String
+Valid values: `ENABLED` \| `DISABLED`
+Required: No
+`transitEncryptionPort`
+The port to use when sending encrypted data between the Amazon ECS host and the Amazon EFS server\.
+If you don't specify a transit encryption port, it uses the port selection strategy that the Amazon EFS mount helper uses\.
+The value must be between 0 and 65,535\.
+For more information, see [EFS Mount Helper](https://docs.aws.amazon.com/efs/latest/ug/efs-mount-helper.html) in the *Amazon Elastic File System User Guide*\.
+Type: Integer
+Required: No

 ## Node properties<a name="nodeProperties"></a>

 `nodeProperties`
 When you register a multi\-node parallel job definition, you must specify a list of node properties\.
 These node properties should define the number of nodes to use in your job, the main node index, and the different node ranges to use\.
-If the job runs on Fargate resources, then you cannot specify `nodeProperties`\.
+If the job runs on Fargate resources, then you can't specify `nodeProperties`\.
 Rather, you should use `containerProperties` instead\.
 The following node properties are allowed in a job definition\.
 For more information, see [Multi\-node Parallel Jobs](multi-node-parallel-jobs.md)\.
 Type: [NodeProperties](https://docs.aws.amazon.com/batch/latest/APIReference/API_NodeProperties.html) object
 Required: No
 `mainNode`
 Specifies the node index for the main node of a multi\-node parallel job\.
-This node index value must be fewer than the number of nodes\.
+This node index value must be smaller than the number of nodes\.
 Type: Integer
 Required: Yes
 `numNodes`
-The number of nodes associated with a multi\-node parallel job\.
+The number of nodes that are associated with a multi\-node parallel job\.
 Type: Integer
 Required: Yes
 `nodeRangeProperties`
-A list of node ranges and their properties associated with a multi\-node parallel job\.
+A list of node ranges and their properties that are associated with a multi\-node parallel job\.
 Type: Array of [NodeRangeProperty](https://docs.aws.amazon.com/batch/latest/APIReference/API_NodeRangeProperty.html) objects
 Required: Yes
 `targetNodes`
 The range of nodes, using node index values\.
 A range of `0:3` indicates nodes with index values of `0` through `3`\.
 If the starting range value is omitted \(`:n`\), then 0`` is used to start the range\.
 If the ending range value is omitted \(`n:`\), then the highest possible node index is used to end the range\.
 Your accumulative node ranges must account for all nodes \(`0:n`\)\.
-You can nest node ranges, for example `0:10` and `4:5`, in which case the `4:5` range properties override the `0:10` properties\.
+You can nest node ranges, for example `0:10` and `4:5`\.
+For this case, the `4:5` range properties override the `0:10` properties\.
 Type: String
 Required: No
 `container`